What are Flip-Flops and Latches?

 Diagram shows a single clock pulse with the rising and falling edges labelled.

 The flip-flop may be configured either way round, either to work on the rising or falling edge of the clock but not both.
 A JK flip-flop that transitions on the edge of the clock, does not have a problem with oscillation.
 When J and K are both set to 1, the flip-flop will toggle, that is flip the output to the opposite state to whatever it is currently set to but then stick at that state.
+In effect, the edge detector converts any length of clock pulse into a very short clock pulse that’s too fast for the flip-flop to start oscillating.

 Circuit diagram for a JK flip-flop with a rising edge detector.